OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 ## Debugging

-Currently, the best method for debugging Excel custom functions is to use [Excel Online](https://www.office.com/launch/excel) and use the F12 debugging tool native to your browser.
+Currently, the best method for debugging Excel custom functions is to first [sideload](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/sideload-office-add-ins-for-testing) them on Excel Online.
+Then you can use the [F12 debugging tool native to your browser](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/debug-add-ins-in-office-online).

+If your add-in fails to register, please verify your SSL certificates are correctly installed.

 Additional debugging tools for custom functions may be available in the future.

 ## Mapping names